instedd/cdx/README.md

 end
 ```

-### Authorization
+### Authorisation

 The `Query` class has a `process_conditions` method where it generates the filters to be executed on ES.
-This method can be overriden to concatenate any filters required by custom authorisation restrictions imposed by your application.
+This method can be overridden to concatenate any filters required by custom authorisation restrictions imposed by your application.
 Simply override the class and add your own restrictions:

 ```ruby
 class MyCdxQuery < Cdx::Api::Elasticsearch::Query